-8.8 At the end of the financial year the useable reserves stood at £27.634m, compared to £24.164m at the end of 2022-23.
+8.8 At the end of the financial year the useable reserves stood at £27.008m, compared to £27.634m at the end of 2023-24.
 The Council takes a risk-based approach to the management of useable reserves and as part of setting the annual budget, the s151 Officer (Head of Resources) undertakes a review of risks and known commitments to calculate a minimum level for the General Fund reserve; this was incorporated into the Council budget reports.
-For 2022-23 it was determined that a level of £1.65m remained an appropriate figure but that the position would be reviewed at final accounts.
-In light of the risks facing the council, in particular future funding uncertainty inflation and demand led services pressures such as housing support and advice, this minimum level has been increased by the prevailing rate of inflation to £1.76m.
+For 2024-25 it was determined that a level of £1.76m remained an appropriate figure but that the position would be reviewed at final accounts.
+In light of the risks facing the council, in particular future funding uncertainty and demand led services pressures, this minimum level has been increased by the prevailing rate of inflation to £1.8m.